What is a Market – Definition and Different Types of Markets

-Specialty products are those for which customers have strong brand preference and are very fussy about.
+Specialty products are those for which customers have strong brand preferences and are very fussy.
 They will travel long distances to locate their favorite brand or outlet.
 They rarely accept substitutes.
-Designer watches, Rolls Royce cars, restaurants etc. are typical specialty products.
+Designer watches, Rolls Royce cars, restaurants, etc. are typical specialty products.

 Unsought products are unknown to the potential customers or they are known products that customers do not actively seek.
 New products come under this category till customers come to know about them through advertising or personal selling.

 Unsought products are needed by customers but they do not like to think about them and do not want to spend money on them.
 Such products, like insurance, require aggressive personal selling and persuasive advertising.
 Customers will not initiate the purchase of such items and the companies must reach them directly through salespersons or direct mail.

 Markets on the Basis of Magnitude of Selling

 Wholesale and retail markets vary in the quantum of goods sold.
 Wholesaler markets are fewer in number and sell in large quantities.
 The goods are sold to retailers or other intermediaries in the distribution chain.
 Retail markets are large in number, and usually sell to end consumers who buy lesser quantities, often single units of product.

 Markets can be classified on the basis of geographical coverage – local markets (in a city or town), regional market (in o state or a few states), national market (in a country), or international markets (more than one country).

 Markets can be short-term markets (money markets), weekly markets (a village fair), and long-term seasonal markets (markets for agricultural markets).